COVID: India faces vaccine shortage amid surge in new cases | DW | 13.04.2021

-India is grappling with a shortage in inoculations, as a new wave of infections grips the country.
+India is grappling with a shortage of vaccines as a new wave of infections grips the country.
 Several states and vaccination centers have reported an unfulfillable demand.

-Several Indian states have reported shortages of coronavirus vaccines, as the number of cases in India surpasses Brazil's tally, making it the second hardest-hit country in the world.
+Several states have reported shortages of coronavirus vaccines as the number of cases in India has passed Brazil's tally, making it the country with the second-highest number of infections in the world.

-The second coronavirus wave is wreaking havoc in India, with health officials reporting a surge of 161,736 cases over the past 24 hours, bringing the number of infections above 13.6 million, according to Health Ministry data.
+The second wave of infections is wreaking havoc in India, with health officials reporting 161,736 cases in 24 hours, bringing the number of infections above 13.6 million, according to Health Ministry data.
 The death toll has risen to over 171,000, and the country now accounts for one in every six daily new infections worldwide.

 "India seems to need more vaccines than it has, with vaccination centers and state governments announcing shortfalls, and is unlikely to reach its desired scale anytime soon," MC Mishra, former director of the All India Institute of Medical Sciences, told DW.

-With the ongoing surge, Russia's Sputnik V vaccine was cleared for emergency use by India's drug regulator, the Drugs Controller General of India, on Tuesday.
+With the ongoing surge, Russia's Sputnik V vaccine was cleared for emergency use by the national drug regulator, the Drugs Controller General of India, on Tuesday.

-Manufactured in India by Dr. Reddy's labs, it has the highest effectiveness of 91.6%, after the Moderna and BioNTech-Pfizer shots.
+At 91.6%, Sputnik V, which is manufactured in India by Dr. Reddy's labs, has the highest effectiveness, after the Moderna and BioNTech-Pfizer shots.
 Dr. Reddy's had applied on February 19 for emergency use of the vaccine, which is in Phase 3 of clinical trials in India.

-It will now be the third vaccine to be cleared for use after Oxford-AstraZeneca vaccine made by the Pune-based Serum Institute of India (SII), and another, developed by the Hyderabad-based Bharat Biotech.
+It will now be the third vaccine to be cleared for use after Oxford-AstraZeneca vaccine, made by the Pune-based Serum Institute of India (SII), and another, Covaxin, developed by the Hyderabad-based Bharat Biotech.

 The Serum Institute, the world's largest vaccine maker by volume, had agreed to produce 1.1 billion doses of the AstraZeneca vaccine — known in India as Covishield — for delivery.
 So far, more than 104.5 million people in the country have received at least one dose of the inoculation.